- Departments A - F

 According to Illinois Statute 5 ILCS 420/4, certain individuals are required to file a Statement of Economic Interests (SEI) with the Office of the County Clerk by May 1st of each year.
 Who must file to the County Clerk? (statute)

-Annual filing for individuals begins in February (you will receive an e-mail from us).
+Annual filing for individuals begins in March.
+Feel free to begin filing online - instructions follow directly below.
+An e-mail will go out soon.
 The annual filing deadline is May 1.
 If you have questions about filing online, contact Jeannette Mead at (309) 888-4098 or call our general number of (309) 888-5190.
 To save taxpayer dollars, we encourage you to file online.

 Paper Filing (Note: this is not online filing): Statement of Economic Interests (SEI) form - Revised for 2022 and later years.
 Print form and complete legibly or fill in electronically, print and mail.
 Read the instructions and questions carefully, as the form has changed substantially.
+Don't leave Question #3 blank; its answer space is at the top of page two.
 Discard any old forms.